nicolaslopezj/atom-graphql-autocomplete/README.md

 graphql-autocomplete
 ```

-Autocomplete and lint from GraphQL endpoint in atom.
+Autocomplete and lint from a GraphQL endpoint in atom.

 ![](resources/example.png)